biicode/docs/biicode/features/configuration_files/policies.rst

 	  version: tag==STABLE
 	  priority: 1

-Then, your policy for this hive makes your searches are in master branchs of anyone user block and all the blocks as ``STABLE`` versions.
+Then, your policy for this project makes your searches are in master branchs of anyone user block and all the blocks as ``STABLE`` versions.

 **Note**: Make sure you have defined any policy name as ``default:`` or any you want, else you'll get an error.